wolfred24/SongChords/README.md

 # SongChords

-A simple powerfull tool for managing songs lirycs and chords
+A simple powerful tool for managing songs lyrics and chords

+Main window:

+Save your favorite songs chords and lyrics in an ordered manner and visualize them whenever u want:

+Create new songs and begin the song writing/ transcribing process:

+Easily change song chords tones:

+Add mp3 to every entry and play them along your song writing/transcribing experience, or play your instrument along with the music:

+Create loops on your audio files and listen to each part of the audio repetitively: